Pre-perihelion evolution of the NiI/FeI abundance ratio in the coma of the interstellar comet 3I/ATLAS. From extreme to normal: Discussion: The origin of NiI and FeI atoms

-The expected blackbody equilibrium temperature of the cometary surface is approximately $T \simeq 280 \; r_{h}^{-1/2}$ K, where $r_{h}$ is in au \citep{Manfroid2021,Guzik2021,Puzia2025}.
-At the distances at which the comets are observed, this temperature is far too low to vaporize silicate, sulfide, and metallic grains that contain NiI and FeI atoms.
-Therefore, the presence of NiI and FeI atoms in the cometary coma is extremely puzzling.
-Several hypotheses have been proposed to explain the presence of the NiI and FeI atoms at low surface temperatures as well as the high NiI/FeI abundance ratio, much higher that the solar system value.
+where $r_{h}$ is in astronomical units \citep{Manfroid2021,Guzik2021,Puzia2025}.
+At the distances at which the comets were observed, this temperature is far too low to vaporize silicate, sulfide, and metallic grains that contain NiI and FeI atoms.
+Therefore, the presence of NiI and FeI atoms in cometary comae is extremely puzzling.
+Several hypotheses have been proposed to explain the presence of the NiI and FeI atoms at low surface temperatures as well as the high NiI/FeI abundance ratio, much higher that the Solar System value.
 These scenarios were first presented by \citet{Manfroid2021}, and discussed further by \citet{Bromley2021} and \citet{Rahatgaonkar2025}.
 In particular, \citet{Manfroid2021} proposed that the NiI and FeI atoms could be released from Ni(CO)$_4$ and Fe(CO)$_5$ carbonyls, which are characterized by very low sublimation temperatures.
-The lower sublimation temperature of Ni(CO)$_4$ with respect to Fe(CO)$_5$ could also explain the high NiI/FeI ratios observed at low surface temperatures.
-The carbonyl scenario, although appealing, predicts a Ni/Fe ratio that strongly depends on the temperature and thus on the heliocentric distance.
-Unfortunately, such a dependence was not observed in the sample of solar system comets studied by \citet{Manfroid2021}.
+The smaller sublimation temperature of Ni(CO)$_4$ with respect to Fe(CO)$_5$ could also explain the high NiI/FeI ratios observed at low surface temperatures.
+The carbonyl scenario, although appealing, predicts a NiI/FeI ratio that strongly depends on the temperature, and thus on the heliocentric distance.
+Unfortunately, such a dependence was not observed in the sample of Solar System comets studied by \citet{Manfroid2021}.

+On the contrary, comet 3I exhibits significant variation in its NiI/FeI abundance ratio as a function of the heliocentric distance, enabling us to further explore this scenario. \citet{Rahatgaonkar2025} already noticed that the production rate of NiI changes much faster with the heliocentric distance than can be explained by purely radiative processes.

+\citet{Bromley2021} showed that the photodissociation of Ni(CO)$_4$ and Fe(CO)$_5$ into atomic NiI and FeI is very fast, with similar rates for both carbonyls, and occurs at nucleocentric distances consistent with the observed spatial distributions of the atoms.
+Therefore, the NiI and FeI production rates can be directly compared to the carbonyl sublimation rates.
+The sublimation rates of Ni(CO)$_4$ and Fe(CO)$_5$ were computed as a function of the temperature as in \citet{Manfroid2021}.
+Then, they were expressed as a function of $r_{h}$ using Eq.~\ref{eq:t}.
+The ratio of the sublimation rates was finally corrected by assuming an intrinsic cometary Ni/Fe abundance ratio equal to the Solar System Ni/Fe abundance ratio\footnote{It should be emphasized that the Ni/Fe abundance ratio in the cometary material (ices and dust) differs from the abundance ratio of the NiI and FeI atoms in the coma, which depends on the sublimation~rates.}, $\log_{10}$ (Ni/Fe) = $-1.25$ \citep{Asplund2009}.